VoltCruelerz/OwlMarble-Magic/feats/feats.md

 When you gain this feat, choose a damage type.

-Spells you cast ignore resistance to damage of the chosen type.
+Your spells, psionic powers, and ki-fueled abilities ignore resistance to damage of the chosen type.
 In addition, when you roll damage for a spell you cast that deals damage of that type, you can reroll any 1s, but you must keep the new rolls.

 You can select this feat multiple times.
 Each time you do so, you must choose a different damage type.